Skip main navigation

 3. Enable access logging immediately: Required for security compliance and invaluable for debugging.

-4. Test thoroughly before cutover: We tested for 2 weeks with test subdomain before switching production DNS.
+4. Test thoroughly before cutover: We ran the new stack on a test subdomain for a meaningful soak period before switching production DNS.

-5. Have rollback plan: Keep old WordPress environment running for 7 days after cutover in case of issues.
+5. Have rollback plan: Keep the old WordPress environment running for a buffer window after cutover in case of issues.

-6. Monitor costs daily initially: Watch your AWS bill closely for the first week to ensure no surprises.
+6. Monitor costs daily initially: Watch your AWS bill closely for the first while to ensure no surprises.

 1